Cubevoid/mathler-solver/README.md

 - Allows inputting a previous guess to narrow the answers

 ## TODO
+- [ ] Optimize search space
+- [ ] Add support for multiple guesses
-[ ] Implement this as a CSP problem and use something like GAC to speed the process up ~100,000x
+- [ ] Implement this as a CSP problem and use something like GAC to speed the process up ~100,000x

 Usage: `python3 solver.py`